 This statistical variation may be due in part to the fact that the culture of sportsmanship tends to give participants positive feelings about themselves, win or lose.
 Those who engage in sports often gain a sense of self-confidence from their experience.
 “Adult athletes look at sport as helping define themselves as human,” says Lumpkin.

 “In athletic events, you go through good times and bad, often in the span of two hours,” says former NBA head coach Flip Saunders.
 “Do you have the composure to settle yourself down, or do you totally lose it and get thrown out of the game, which hurts both you and your team?
 All of that on-court experience has a real effect on how you deal with real-life situations.”
+[EDITOR’S NOTE: Flip Saunders passed away in 2015, three years after this article was published, of Hodgkin’s lymphoma.]

 On the following pages, we hear about the unique experiences of three distinctly different athletes, including Saunders, a former basketball player and pro coach; world-champion triathlete Andy Potts; and Olympic tae kwon do martial artist Paige McPherson.
 They share the wisdom and life knowledge they’ve each gleaned from their respective games, and, in the process, illuminate what each of us might harvest from the sporting activities that shape our own life stories.